hrvthzslt/flask-structure/README.md

 If there is a need for a functionality project wide, it should be in the `common` package.
 For example a cache module, that is used by multiple services.

 For another domain's functionality, use an adapter.
 For example the `unique` package has an adapter, that uses the `numbers` and `letters` services, for creating a unique list of all the values.
+The only place where to domains **functionality** can meet is the adapter.

-If there is a need for a type from another domain, I personally would not a transformation without meaningful change, but you do you.
+If there is a need for a type from another domain, I personally would not a do transformation in the adapter layer without meaningful change, but you do you.

 ## The moral